-One of the world’s greatest megalopolises, Jakarta is a dynamic city of daunting extremes that's developing at a pace that throws up challenges and surreal juxtapositions on every street corner.
+One of the world’s greatest megalopolises, Jakarta is a dynamic and vibrant city.
+Its chaotic charm and juxtapositions can be found on every street.

 An organism unto itself, Jakarta is a town in the midst of a very public metamorphosis and, despite the maddening traffic, life here is lived at speed, driven by an industriousness and optimism that's palpable.
 With this fast developing pace come challenges.
 It's no oil painting, yet beneath the new high-rises, relentless concrete, gridlocked streets, smattering of slums and a persistent blanket of smog, Jakarta has plenty of pleasant surprises, including a world-class food and coffee scene.
 Its citizens – even the poorest among them – remain good-natured and positive, and compared to many world capitals, crime levels are low.